njit-jerse/specimin-evaluation/exclusions.md

 in the issue, the CF maintainers themselves aren't sure whether the bug is in the CF or in javac.
 Furthermore, the bug is still open, so there is no test case available to use as ground truth.
-Since we can't reproduce this with javac, even though we think it's a javac bug, we're excluding it.
+Since we can't reproduce this with javac, even though we think it's probably a javac bug, we're excluding it.